HL7/cql-ig/input/pages/conformance.md

 {: #conformance-requirement-4-6}

 1. The version of CQL/ELM used for content in a library **SHOULD** be specified using the version parameter of the text/cql and application/elm+xml, application/elm+json media types.
-    a.
-If specified, the value of the version parameter **SHALL** correspond to the _major_ and _minor_ version of a published release of the CQL specification (https://cql.hl7.org/history.html)
+2. If specified, the value of the version parameter **SHALL** correspond to the _major_ and _minor_ version of a published release of the CQL specification (https://cql.hl7.org/history.html).
-2. Resource narratives for Libraries and knowledge artifacts that use CQL **SHOULD** include the CQL/ELM version if it is specified in the media type.
+3. Resource narratives for Libraries and knowledge artifacts that use CQL **SHOULD** include the CQL/ELM version if it is specified in the media type.

 For example, the following media types indicate version 1.5 of the CQL specification.